cojamalo/GitPush-Automated-Github-Push-for-MacOS/README.md

       ```

 2) Create a bash script using a text editor or IDE that runs the git update code.
 Feel free to make a custom commit message.
-    * Clone or recreate savePush.sh from this repo:
+    * Clone this repo or recreate savePush.sh from the following code:
     ```
     #!/bin/bash
     git add .